01 of 08

 Cut the prepared croissant dough in half.
 On a floured surface, roll out one portion of the dough into a large rectangle about 1/4" (6 mm) thick.
 Use a large, sharp knife or pizza cutter to trim straight edges on the rectangle, and then cut out 8 elongated triangles.
-(My triangles in the photo weren't cut evenly, so I ended up with a few croissants that were a bit smaller than the others.)
+(Our triangles in the photo weren't cut evenly, so we ended up with a few croissants that were a bit smaller than the others.)

 Cover the croissants loosely with plastic and leave to rise for 1 to 2 hours, until the dough is quite puffy.

-An alternate fold: To form a a bent crescent shape with tapered edges, make a small slit in the base of the triangle.
+An alternate fold: To form a bent crescent shape with tapered edges, make a small slit in the base of the triangle.
 Roll up the triangle from the base to the tip, and bend the edges downwards.Continue to 8 of 8 below.

 08 of 08